pierre-rouleau/about-erlang/doc/installing-erlang-man-files.rst

 directory.
 The html and the man zip tarball files contain a couple of files at the root that are the same so the files first copied are written over by the second set but the files are identical anyway.
-By doing this I end up with a directory structure that conforms to the normal OTP directory tree.
+By doing this I end up with a directory structure that conforms to the usual OTP directory tree.

 Here's the directory layout with a view limited to a depth of 2: